Level: 7 masters

 It also serves as an excellent prelude to doctoral studies, and will help you develop skills that will assist your personal research activities as well.

-The dissertation and clinical research in practice modules represent the core content for all pathways.
+The dissertation and clinical research in practice modules represent the required content.

 If you do not complete the MRes you be eligible for the award of postgraduate diploma in clinical and health research if you have successfully completed modules amounting to 60 ECTS.